 - ear and throat infections like middle ear infection and tonsillitis

-- urinary tract infections in babies and toddlers and urinary tract infections in children
+- urinary tract infections in babies and toddlers and urinary tract infections in children and teenagers

 A fever or high temperature might come on slowly and rise over a few days, or it might rise very quickly.
 It might also rise and fall throughout the day.
-These things usually don’t have anything to do with the illness that causes the fever.

 A high temperature might make your child feel uncomfortable.
 Your child might have chills or shiver when their temperature is rising, and they might sweat when it’s falling.
 Sometimes your child might become mildly dehydrated if they’re losing a lot of fluid from the fever and not drinking enough.